Manishearth/manishearth.github.io/source/_posts/2021-02-22-integrating-rust-and-c-plus-plus-in-firefox.markdown

 ##  Should C++ APIs be unconditionally `unsafe`?

 Before I get into this, I want to reiterate that most of the recommendations in this post are for _complex_ C++-Rust integrations, which are likely to only crop up when attempting to rewrite parts of a large C++ codebase in Rust.
-Such codebases have unique needs and it's important to calibrate
+Such codebases have unique needs and it's important to calibrate for that when judging what's right for them.

 I recall when [this Chromium post][chromium-interop] and [Steve's `cxx` post][steve-cxx] came out, there was a bunch of discussion about C++ functions not being universally marked `unsafe`.
 Essentially, a lot of people are of the opinion that all FFI into C++ (or C) should be unconditionally marked `unsafe` (and that tools like `cxx` should follow these rules).